-3.3 Accessing Services
+4.5 Accessing Services

 One of the first restrictions introduced in a number of countries was to curtail people's interaction with government services, in particular closing schools and introducing strict guidelines to prevent the spread of the virus in health facilities.
 Across the four countries it is possible to observe how an initial reluctance to attend at health centres, generally driven by fear but also restrictions placed on people's access, has slowly dissipated.
-On the other hand, we see how the prolonged extension of school closures has brought great frustration amongst people, and where these have been lifted at least for exam classes, people speak positively about this step.
+On the other hand, the prolonged extension of school closures has brought great frustration amongst people, and where these have been lifted at least for exam classes, people speak positively about this step.

-3.3.1 Health Care
+4.5.1 Health Care

 Across the four countries, slight differences were observed in terms of people's willingness to attend at health facilities, although this has changed in each context over time.
-This was predominantly driven by a fear of contracting Covid-19 by going to a health facility, even though cost features prominently in terms of people's decision-making on whether to seek heath care.
+This was predominantly driven by a fear of contracting Covid-19 at a health facility, even though cost also features prominently in terms of people's decision-making on whether to seek heath care.